top of page

 The cases shared on this page are real examples from Leicester Ozone Clinic, presented for informational purposes only.
 They show individual responses to integrative therapies, including both positive and less favourable outcomes.
 These are not typical results and are not intended as medical advice.
 Always consult a healthcare professional before starting any treatment.

-Alternative Therapy for Lung Cancer: High Dose Vitamin C
+Alternative Therapy for Colon Cancer: High Dose Vitamin C

 Main symptoms at presentation: